MiniEggz/compsoc-pygame/README.md

 * Can you change the colour of the tiles used to create the level?
 * Can you change the sprite image for the player?
 * Can you change the speed of the player?
 What is too high or too low?
+* Can you change the Simple code so you can move with A and D as well as the arrows (maybe add w as jump)?